BenAmblard/Lightcurve_Pipeline/README.txt

 systematics.py provides with additional function to deal with systematics that may exist after relative photometry has been performed.
+Identifies periodicity in lightcurves.
+Was used to caracterise periodic systematics observed when plotting the lightcurves with respect to the star's pixel position on the detector.
 Not used in main.py yet

 --------